But who is the chick ?

 Cryptocard has acquired the patents and intellectual property of GrIDsure, a UK pattern-based authentication start-up that became insolvent earlier this month.
 Term of the deal, announced Friday, were undisclosed.
-The acquired technology will be added to Cryptocard's existing cloud-based authentication services portfolio, which …
+The acquired technology will be added to Cryptocard's existing cloud-based authentication services portfolio, …

 But who is the chick ?